 - 1 Your technician should perform a general system test.
 He will turn on the air conditioner to check operating functions such as the startup and shutoff operation.
 He will also check for unusual noises or odors, and measure indoor/outdoor temperatures and system pressures as needed.
-He will check the refrigerant charge per the charging sticker information on the outdoor unit.
-He will also need to ensure proper sensor location and installation prior to starting the unit at first installation. - 2 Verify that system total static pressure and airflow settings are within specific operating parameters. - 3 Verify correct temperature drop across indoor coil.
+He will check the refrigerant charge per the charging sticker information on the outdoor unit. - 2 Verify that system total static pressure and airflow settings are within specific operating parameters. - 3 Verify correct temperature drop across indoor coil.